Warriors beat Celtics 103-90 to win 4th NBA title in 8 years - KESQ

 It thrust a Golden State team into a rebuild that became a reload.
 The Warriors used their two-year hiatus from the NBA’s biggest stages to retool their roster – adding a past No. 1 draft pick in Andrew Wiggins, who excelled in his first finals, along with another rising star in Jordan Poole.

-It all clicked.
-For Golden State coach Steve Kerr, it’s a ninth championship overall after winning five as a player.
+For Kerr, it’s a ninth championship overall after winning five as a player.
 He’s the sixth coach to capture four titles, joining Phil Jackson, Red Auerbach, John Kundla, Gregg Popovich and Pat Riley.

-Jaylen Brown led the Celtics with 34 points.
-Al Horford added 19.
-Jayson Tatum finished with 13 points, but shot just 6 of 18 from the field.
+Jaylen Brown led the Celtics with 34 points but Jayson Tatum finished with just 13, shooting just 6 of 18 from the field.
 Boston also committed 22 turnovers, dropping to 1-8 this postseason when committing 16 or more.

 It was the third consecutive season where things were affected by the global COVID-19 pandemic, and while things were closer to normal, pictures and video of the championship celebration will serve as a forever reminder that the virus was still an issue.